vinodkumarhs1962/skinspire_V2/Project_docs/project_status/9.3.25/status 9.3 v 1.md

 # Building a Hospital Management System: Progress Report & Next Steps

-You've taken a significant first step in implementing the frontend for your SkinSpire Hospital Management System.
+You've taken a significant first step in implementing the frontend for your Skinspire Hospital Management System.
 Let me summarize what we've accomplished and outline a path forward.

 ## What We've Achieved